salabim/peek/readme.md

-level control                     yes                         no observes line_length correctly    yes                         no benchmarking functionality        yes                         no suppress f-strings at left hand   optional                    no indentation                       4 blanks (overridable)      length of prefix forking and cloning               yes                         no test script                       pytest                      unittest colorize ***)                     yes, off by default         yes, on by default
+level control                     yes                         no observes line_length correctly    yes                         no benchmarking functionality        yes                         no can peek locals or globals        yes                         no suppress f-strings at left hand   optional                    no indentation                       4 blanks (overridable)      length of prefix forking and cloning               yes                         no handling of source problems       peeks only the value        warning issued test script                       pytest                      unittest colorize ***)                     yes, off by default         yes, on by default
 -----------------------------------------------------------------------------------------